Theodo-UK/theodo-good-tests/documentation-tree/react/saga.md

     // Start the integration test by dispatching the first action sagaTester.dispatch(fetchData());

-    // Check that the success action is what we expect it to be const calledActions = sagaTester.getCalledActions();
+    // Check that the actions that have been emitted by the saga are what we expect const calledActions = sagaTester.getCalledActions();

     expect(calledActions[0]).toEqual(fetchData);